Khan/big-board-webhooks/README.md

     these webhooks have access to Google Drive docs.
  3. Grab the account's email and P12 key from the Google Developers Console
  4. Convert the P12 key to PEM format (see http://stackoverflow.com/questions/27305867/google-api-access-using-service-account-oauth2client-client-cryptounavailableerr/27384087#27384087)

+### Then deploy the Google Apps Script web service

+This has already been done for Khan Academy and only needs to be done if starting a new instance of big-board-webhooks or if the apps script needs updating.

+ 1. Log in to https://script.google.com with the bigboard@khanacademy.org
+ Google account (pass at http://phabricator.khanacademy.org/K75).
+ 2. Create a new blank project and paste the contents of `google_doc_app_script.gs` as its code.
+This script contains a web request handler that, when triggered, modifies Google Docs by adding Trello links to 'em.)
+ 3. Publish ==> Deploy as web app.
+Choose "Execute the app as: Me" and "Who has
+ access: Only myself."
+Click Update.
+ 4. Copy the published web app URL and use it as the value of `GOOGLE_SCRIPT_WEB_APP_PROD_URL` in google_drive.py.

 ### Now deploy the app